 Red-throated Diver (Gavia stellata)

-More commonly seen feeding around our shores in dull winter plumage the Red-throat Diver is perhaps one of our finest looking birds.
+More commonly seen feeding around our shores in dull winter plumage.
+The Red-throated Diver or Loon is however one of our finest looking birds.

-The distinct red throat, the mournful wale contribute to establish the rain goose as one of our most interesting, but mysterious, birds
+The distinct red throat, the mournful wale.
+All contribute to establish the Red Throated Diver as one of our most interesting, but mysterious, birds.

 While around 17,000 birds over winter in the UK the breeding population is around 1,000 – 1,600 pairs.

 As common with other Divers the Red-Throated Diver is primarily a fish eater.
 They will however feed on other aquatic life.
 For Example water insects, invertebrates and spawn.

 Although very graceful on water Loons are very awkward on land.
 Because of the time spent on water their feet are poorly developed and more adapted to swimming.